popphp/docs/user_guide/forms.rst

 Form Elements
 -------------

-Most of the standard HTML5 form elements are supported with in the `popphp/pop-form` component.
+Most of the standard HTML5 form elements are supported within the `popphp/pop-form` component.
 If you require a different element of any kind, you can extend the `Pop\\Form\\Element\\AbstractElement` class to build your own.
 With each element instance, you can set attributes, values and validation parameters.